Adoption

 Welcome to Holland

 Welcome to Holland is a poem that I have always loved.
 It is a different way to look at things when life does not go as planned.
-There are 4 of my 7 children who have special needs.
 We have dealt with Dyslexia, learning disabilities, Fetal Alcohol Syndrome, Reactive Attachment Disorder, Sensorineural Hearing Loss, Generalized Epilepsy, Functional Neurological Disorder, and Opsoclonus Myoclonus Syndrome.

 WELCOME TO HOLLAND